 Bright House Networks is the sixth largest owner and operator of cable systems in the U.S. and the second largest in Florida, with technologically advanced systems located in five states including Florida, Alabama, Indiana, Michigan and California.

 Bright House Networks serves approximately 2.5 million customers who subscribe to one or more of its video, high-speed data, home security and automation and voice services.
-The company also offers a portfolio of customizable, cutting-edge business solutions spanning Internet, MEF-certified Metro Ethernet, WiFi, security, telephony, and video.
-Bright House Media Strategies, the advertising arm of Bright House Networks, offers businesses advanced targeted advertising solutions.
-Bright House Networks also owns and operates exclusive local news and sports channels in its Florida markets.
-For more information about Bright House Networks or our products and services, visit (www.brighthouse.com).
+The company also offers a strong portfolio of customizable, advanced business solutions for video, voice, data, cloud-based and managed services.
+The company is MEF-certified and also recently received the Cisco® Master Service Provider Certification under the Cisco Cloud and Managed Service Program, the first cable operator in the United States to achieve this designation.
+Bright House Networks also owns and operates exclusive, award-winning, local news and sports channels in its Florida markets.
+For more information about Bright House Networks, visit (www.brighthouse.com).

 Bright House Networks